 Like any standard limited company, a CIC must be registered at Companies House.

-Unlike other companies, a community interest company must also submit form CIC36, signed by all the prospective directors alongside payment of a £35 fee, describing the proposed social purpose of the company and providing various other details.
-In order for the CIC to be established, this has to be reviewed and approved by the CIC Regulator.
+Unlike other companies, a community interest company must also submit form CIC36.
+This must be signed by all the prospective directors alongside payment of a fee.
+It describes the proposed social purpose of the company and provides various other details.
+In order for the CIC to be established, this form has to be reviewed and approved by the CIC Regulator.

 2 Ongoing company compliance

 As a limited company, there are also a number of ongoing responsibilities to observe.
 Some form of accounts will need to be filed each year.
-There will also be a requirement to create and maintain company registers and file information with Companies House, including an annual confirmation statement and event-based submissions.
+There will also be a requirement to create and maintain company registers and file information with Companies House.
+That includes an annual confirmation statement and event-based submissions.

-If the social purpose behind the company is only being pursued on an occasional or part-time basis, these formalities could represent a step too far – possibly leading the founders to look at pursuing the cause via an unincorporated entity.
+If the social purpose behind the company is only being pursued on an occasional or part-time basis, these formalities could represent a compliance step too far.
+It may therefore lead the founders to instead pursue the cause via an unincorporated entity.

 Many of the other standard disadvantages of a limited company will also apply to a community interest company.